servian/TechChallengeApp/infrastructure/README.md

 Pre-requisites to deploy the Tech Challenge app to AWS from any operating system requires the following.

-* AWS account
+* **AWS account:**
   If using free-tier account, please note, not all services are free-tier eligible.
 NAT Gateway and multi-az RDS incur cost.
-* AWS IAM user
+* **AWS IAM user:**
   It is preferable to have a user with AdministratorAccess policy, so that you don't have to create anew policy allowing only resources to be created using Terraform.
    IAM user with programmatic access is sufficient to execute this deployment.
-* AWS CLI
+* **AWS CLI:**
-   This solution has been tested in AWS CLI version aws-cli/2.2.11 [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+  This solution has been tested in AWS CLI` version aws-cli/2.2.11` [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

-* Terraform
+* **Terraform:**
   This solution has been tested using Terraform `version v1.0.1 on windows_amd64`.
    [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)
    [Terraform downloads](https://www.terraform.io/downloads.html)